gristlabs/grist-core/README.md

 GRIST_DEFAULT_PRODUCT  | if set, this controls enabled features and limits of new sites.
 See names of PRODUCTS in Product.ts.
 GRIST_DOMAIN        | in hosted Grist, Grist is served from subdomains of this domain.
 Defaults to "getgrist.com".
 GRIST_EXPERIMENTAL_PLUGINS | enables experimental plugins
+GRIST_HIDE_UI_ELEMENTS | comma-separated list of parts of the UI to hide.
+Allowed names of parts: `helpCenter,billing,templates,multiSite,multiAccounts`
 GRIST_HOME_INCLUDE_STATIC | if set, home server also serves static resources GRIST_HOST          | hostname to use when listening on a port.
 GRIST_ID_PREFIX | for subdomains of form o-*, expect or produce o-${GRIST_ID_PREFIX}*.